-This EAP reflects the input received from the public.
-General community outreach will continue during EAP implementation through a variety of communication mediums including virtual and in-person community meetings, sharing information through the Management Zone's website, sharing regular updates via email to the interested persons email list, direct mail pieces, and/or distributing through entities that are locally collaborating with the Management Zone's efforts to provide safe drinking water.
-In addition to ongoing broad community outreach, this EAP includes a program to outreach directly to residences in areas most likely to have domestic wells contaminated by nitrate.
+The EAP submitted with the Preliminary Management Zone Proposal in March 2021 reflected the input received from the public.
+General community outreach has continued during EAP implementation through a variety of communications mediums including virtual and in-person community meetings, sharing information through the Management Zone's website, sharing regular updates via email to the interested persons email list, direct mail pieces, and distributing through entities that are locally collaborating with the Management Zone's efforts to provide safe drinking water.
+In addition to ongoing broad community outreach, the EAP includes a program to outreach directly to residences in areas most likely to have domestic wells contaminated by nitrate.
 A community survey to potentially impacted residents was conducted to obtain input.
-The Kings Water Alliance also presented at the AGUA meeting (February 8, 2021) on the subject of the Management Zone to an audience containing various community leaders.
+The KWA also presented at the AGUA meeting (February 8, 2021) on the subject of the Management Zone to an audience containing various community leaders.
+Since the implementation of the EAP began in March 2021, KWA has carried out a number of outreach activities including those listed above as well as attending local food banks and distributing flyers, increasing their social media presence (via Facebook and Instagram), radio spots, and in-person canvassing.